 Screenshot of CyberGhost's most recent transparency reportCyberGhost has been open about its requests for over a decade

 I found it a bit concerning that CyberGhost collects non-personal data, such as what type of device you’re using, your OS version, screen size and resolution, and so on.
 Other VPNs, like ExpressVPN and PIA, don’t log this kind of information.
-However, this data is completely anonymous and cannot be tied back to you.
+However, even the small amount of data CyberGhost does collect is anonymous and can’t be linked back to you.

-CyberGhost’s monthly plan is a bit expensive, and it only comes with a 14-day refund period.
-However, its long-term plans include a generous 45-day money-back guarantee, so you can try CyberGhost for free.
+The VPN’s automatic WiFi protection kicks in whenever you join a new network, instantly securing your connection without you having to lift a finger.
+It’s a handy layer of hands-free privacy, especially for those times you might forget to turn the VPN on when using public WiFi.
+Unfortunately, its monthly option is a bit expensive, and it only comes with a short refund period.
+However, its long-term offers include a generous 45-day money-back guarantee, so you can try CyberGhost for free.

 Useful Features